 If you were terminated or forced to quit due to sexual harassment in your workplace, seek the counsel of an attorney immediately.
 An attorney will be able to advise you concerning the procedure that must be followed to file a sexual harassment claim.
 Please feel free to call me at (484) 362-9286 if you feel that you are a victim of sexual harassment.

 If you were terminated or retaliated against for reporting wrongdoing or waste to an appropriate authority, you may be protected by Pennsylvania’s Whistleblower Law.
 Although Pennsylvania’s Whistleblower Law only applies to public employers, some private employers fall within the scope of the act if they receive funding from a public body.
-Please call me at (484) 362-9286 for a free case evaluation.
+Please call me at (484) 362-9286 for a case evaluation.